RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/language-concepts/code-organization.md

 A common pattern is for a package to contain a single binary crate and along with a single library crate.
 This pattern is typically incarnated with the behavior being exposed by the library, and the binary being a default client for that library.
 The binary crate will have just enough code to interface with the user and with the library behind it.
 See the "Best Practices" note on [this](https://rust-book.cs.brown.edu/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html) page.

+### Separating your logic out of the binary and into a library

+**From the Rust Book**

+> The organizational problem of allocating responsibility for multiple tasks to the main function is common to many binary projects.
+As a result, the Rust community has developed guidelines for splitting the separate concerns of a binary program when main starts getting large.
+This process has the following steps:

+> - Split your program into a main.rs and a lib.rs and move your program’s logic to lib.rs.
+> - As long as your command line parsing logic is small, it can remain in main.rs.
+> - When the command line parsing logic starts getting complicated, extract it from main.rs and move it to lib.rs.

+> The responsibilities that remain in the main function after this process should be limited to the following:

+> - Calling the command line parsing logic with the argument values
+> - Setting up any other configuration
+> - Calling a run function in lib.rs
+> - Handling the error if run returns an error

+> This pattern is about separating concerns: main.rs handles running the program, and lib.rs handles all the logic of the task at hand.
+Because you can’t test the main function directly, this structure lets you test all of your program’s logic by moving it into functions in lib.rs.
+The code that remains in main.rs will be small enough to verify its correctness by reading it.

 # Modules Cheat Sheet

 Pulled directly from the [Rust book](https://rust-book.cs.brown.edu/ch07-02-defining-modules-to-control-scope-and-privacy.html):